warren-bank/mirror-firmware-lightbulb-camera-Anyka-ak3918-by-Gergely-Palfi/README.md

 ### Working features
 - RTSP stream (720p on http://IP:554/vs0)
 - BMP snapshot (up to 720p) on port 3000
-- JPEG snapshot (encoder working, work in progress)
+- JPEG snapshot
-- H264 video recording (encoder working, work in progress)
+- H264 video recording (no mp4 yet)
 - Audio playback
 - Audio recording to mp3
 - PTZ movement
 - IR shutter
 - combined web interface with ptz and IR on port 80
+- Motion detection

 The camera can now be connected to a video recorder or monitor software such as MotionEye.